bh90210/CP500/README.md

 ![demo](https://media.giphy.com/media/dYy4hNwcQciByQnBz6/giphy.gif "Working Alpha")

-Currently in hard alpha, use at your own risk!
+Currently in hard beta, use at your own risk!

 There are two ways acquiring the app.
 You can either **A** download a pre-built APK or **B** build from source localy.
 NOTICE: for option **B**2 to work you will need Go.
 For platform specific instructions please see [the official documentation](https://golang.org/doc/install)